 - 1. Variables in an equation appear in variable list order. - 2.
 Equations inherit variable list order from the lead variables.

-The last frame of the sequence, which must be a reduced echelon system, is used to write out the general solution, as follows.
+The last frame of the sequence, which must be a reduced echelon system, is used to write out the general solution, using the last frame algorithm.